Fake Christchurch attack victims seek NZ$17k in support | DW | 28.06.2019

 New Zealand police have raised concerns over people faking their presence at two deadly mosque shootings in March.
 More than NZ$7 million has been paid out to survivors by local victims' funds so far.

-Christchurch have police issued warnings to two people for allegedly faking their presence at the mosque shooting attacks in March to each claim NZ$17,000 (€10,000, $11,400) in compensation.
+Christchurch police have issued warnings to two people who police say falsely claimed they were present during the mosque shooting attacks in March to each claim NZ$17,000 (€10,000, $11,400) in compensation.

 "Some individuals thought they may qualify as victims because they were nearby, but were actually witnesses, as outlined in the Victim of Offences Act," police said.